 A number of our regional bakeries have photovoltaic panels on their roofs, which in 2019 generated 762,963 kWh of electricity.
 We install energy-efficient LED bulbs in all new and refitted shops and our new self-service drinks fridges have doors to stop the cool air being lost.
 We have continued to invest in driver efficiency training for our delivery fleet and this, along with our telematics system which monitors driving performance, continues to improve fuel efficiencies.
 All of our manufacturing site waste is diverted from landfill and we strive to redistribute as much unsold food as we can from our shops through our Food Donation Programme.
 Every year we hold an Environment Week to engage all team members in the importance of saving energy and water, and reducing waste.
 For full details of our scope 1 and 2 emissions, scope 1 and 2 emissions including breakdown of scope 1 emissions categories, and scope 3 emissions click here

-Our net carbon footprint for the 2019 financial year was 95,962 tonnes of carbon dioxide and equivalent gases (CO2e), with an intensity of 82.54 tonnes of CO2e per £million turnover.
-This represents a 17% improvement on our 2018 result.
-We are on course to achieve a 10% carbon reduction by 2020 and are currently scoping out longer-term targets and Climate Scenario Planning as part of our future sustainability strategy.
-We disclose our greenhouse gas (GHG) emissions through the Carbon Disclosure Project on an annual basis and in 2019 achieved a C rating.
-In 2019 we were again accredited to hold the Carbon Trust Standard in recognition of our work on carbon efficiencies.
+We continue to disclose our greenhouse gas (GHG) emissions through the Carbon Disclosure Project on an annual basis and in 2020 achieved a C rating.
+In 2020 we were again accredited to hold the Carbon Trust Standard in recognition of our work on carbon efficiencies.
 More information about our emissions can be viewed here

 Measuring our success